buu342/N64-UNFLoader/UNFLoader/README.md

 ### Building only the Flashcart Library

 The flashcart handling part of the code can be compiled separately and then linked into your own separate project.
 When compiling the UNFLoader tool, it will compile a static library and then link it into the final executable.
 However if you wish to only compile the library, either a static or dynamic/shared form, that can be done as well.
-Said library includes the D2XX library inside it.
+When linking this library into your own custom tools, you also need to link their dependencies.
+On Windows, this will be the D2XX library, while on MacOS and Linux it will be libftdi and libusb.

 Compiling on Windows is as simple as loading and compiling either the "FlashcartLib_Dynamic" or "FlashcartLib_Static" Visual Studio project.
 On Linux and macOS, you can use `make static` or `make shared` respectively.